Hamerlate/lut_tensor_core/accel-sim/README.md

 1. Tensor Core Throughput

-   The A100 GPU includes four 8-4-8 tensor cores per cycle.
-For HMMA instructions using the 16-8-16 data format, the initiation interval (II) is 8 cycles.
-We adjusted the `trace.config` file to reflect this timing behavior, allowing for more accurate latency simulation.
+   The A100 GPU includes four 8-4-8 tensor cores.
+For HMMA instructions using the 16-8-16 instruction size, the initiation interval (II) is 8 cycles.
+We adjusted the `trace.config` file to reflect this timing behavior.

 2. L2 Cache Behavior